Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Vichni gasun

-Once both families are satisfied, they decide to see the bride or the groom.
+Once both families are satisfied, they see the bride or the groom.
 They organize a meeting at a restaurant or astaans(shrines).
 The marriage is only finalized after the ‘vichni gasun’.
 The consent of both the bride and groom is also taken into consideration.

 Thaap Traavin

-Once both families approve the marriage, the groom’s family adorns the bride with a piece of heavy gold jewellery and Edward stamped coins usually called Poend.
+Once both families approve the marriage, the groom’s family adorns the bride with a piece of heavy gold jewellery, and Edward stamped coins, usually called Poend.
 This marks the officialization of marriage.
 After that, majmas (a large copper plate) filled with sweets and dry fruits are sent to all the relatives to announce the wedding.

 Nishayn or Nikah Nishayn